 Yes!
 Both my mother, father, brother, me and my future wife work here.
 Here in Mani we believe a lot in family-owned companies: it is a guarantee of honesty, flexibility and stability.
 And maybe even for passion, love and respect for your job: don't you want to throw away the successes your father and grandfather worked with, right?

-EK: You work as a manager for the plant since 10 years ago, is certified in medical microbiology and your prospective wife, who is now part of the company, is a pharmacist.
-You both worked in Athens within your profession but chose to settle in Mani and work with "Apartments in Mani".
+EK: You have been working as a manager for the facility for 10 years, are certified in medical microbiology and your future wife, who is now part of the company, is a pharmacist.
+You both worked in Athens in your profession but chose to settle in Mani and work with "Apartments in Mani".
 Why?

 There will be no short answer to your question and I believe my answers will resemble your and Elia's reasons for moving from Sweden.
 First and foremost: the stress level in big cities is now really crazy!
 You also need to compromise on how and where you live and who you work for. for Here, my wife and I can enjoy common breakfasts, sunsets and short rest periods: it is only a few minutes to nature's quiet beauty!
 And of course both you and we want to deliver happiness and balance to other people, right?
 I remember my own summers in this place: I was so perfectly happy here.
 And free.
 My biggest wish is that our guests should feel the same here: be happy and well cared for.

-I also know that with my and my wife's background, we can contribute to a more healthy and modern development for our own company but also for the whole tourism in Mani.
+I also know that with my and my wife's background, we can contribute to a healthier and more modern development both for our own company but also for the entire tourism in Mani.
 People here are strong and independent.
-But if you win their trust, you are a "good" person and they will help you with most things!
-Did you know that it was only in recent years that you used to sign contracts here: just 10 years ago it was handshake that applied when you wanted to do business.
-When you are "inside" the contacts between entrepreneurs are so much easier compared to working in Athens.
+But if you win their trust, if you are a “good” person, they will help you with most things!
+Did you know that it is only in recent years that people used to sign contracts here: only 10 years ago, it was handshake that applied when you wanted to do business.
+When you are "inside", the contacts between contractors are so much easier compared to working in Athens.
 Or in Sweden.
 Do you agree with me?

 EK: Haha, I absolutely do!
 And I noticed a lot more modern thinking in your company: among other things when it comes to recycling.

-Are you certainly aiming at George's vegetable growing?
+You're probably referring to George's vegetable growing?
 Greeks are generally bad at recycling and composting.
-We invested quite early on recycling and composting.
-Today our compost is used for our own vegetable crops in the area.
-Everything that is grown is given to the guests: you can easily go and pick tomato for breakfast or eggplant for the grill!
+We invested quite early in recycling and composting.
+Today, our compost is used for our own vegetable farms in the area.
+Everything grown is given to the guests: you can quite easily go and pick tomatoes for breakfast or eggplant for the grill!